How To Make Cherupayar Curry (Green gram/mung beans) With Coconut

 - Fry red chilies and curry leaves to make the tadka or seasoning.

 - Add the green grams (mung beans or cherupayar), coconut and all spices, mix everything well and slightly saute for 1 to 2 minutes.

 - Add the water and salt, mix everything well and close the pressure cooker with the lid(don't forget the valve and always follow the instructions in the manual for safety).

 - Cook for about 7 to 8 minutes or until 1 whistle (some pressure cookers have whistle feature).

 - Switch off the stove after the above mentioned time, your curry should be cooked and ready by this time.

 - Allow the pressure cooker to cool down.

-This cherupayar curry Kerala style recipe is one of the most healthy lentil recipes and we have other Kerala style recipes made out of this green gram or cherupayar.
+This cherupayar curry Kerala style recipe is one of the most healthy coconut dal recipes and we have other Kerala style recipes made out of this green gram or cherupayar.
 Even we have more ways to prepare this cheurpayar curry, including recipes without coconut and recipes with adding other vegetables to the curry.
-They are all healthy vegetarian lentil recipes full of protein and fiber.
+They are all healthy vegetarian dal recipes full of protein and fiber.